standardnotes/docs/docs/usage/tags.md

 `[...]`: A JSON array

 - The first item in the JSON array is the display label.
-- The second item is the note property you are targeting.
+- The second item is the note attribute you are targeting.
 - The third is the comparison operator.
 - And the last is the expected value.